GERM 101. Elementary German I. 1 Unit.

-A continuation of the structure and goals of GERM 201.
+A continuation of the structure and goals of GERM 201L.
 A focus will be on expanded language acquisition through active engagement with texts from a wide spectrum of media.
-Prerequisite: GERM 201, appropriate placement score, or permission of instructor.
+Prerequisite: GERM 201L, appropriate placement score, or permission of instructor.
+Offered every spring semester.

 GERM 285.
 Independent Study.
 0.5 or 1 Units.

 GERM 290.
 Special Topics in German Language and Literature.
 1 Unit.